Michael Leiter: Career

 Following his departure from the NCTC in 2011, Leiter joined the data analysis software firm Palantir Technologies as senior counselor to CEO Alex Karp.
 His role was stated to be to develop and optimize market strategy, business practices and internal operations.
 Leiter also became a counterterrorism, cybersecurity and national security analyst for NBC News shortly thereafter.
 Since becoming a part of Palantir Leiter has continued to publicly speak and participate in forums for discussion of national security and counterterrorism.

 Leiter joined Leidos as executive vice president for business development and strategy in November 2014.
-He currently serves as the Executive Vice President and Head of Integration at Leidos and reports to the Chief Executive Officer.
+He currently serves as the executive vice president and head of integration at Leidos and reports to the chief executive officer.
 In this role, he is responsible for leading the integration management team that is responsible for all planning activities associated with the transaction to combine Leidos and Lockheed Martin's Information Systems and Global Solutions (IS&GS) business.
 The merger is expected to close in late 2016.
 Leiter rose to president of the Leidos defense group before leaving the company in January 2017.

 In September 2017, Leiter joined international law firm Skadden, Arps, Slate, Meagher & Flom in Washington, D.C. as a partner in its national security practice.

+In 2020, Leiter, along with over 130 other former Republican national security officials, signed a statement that asserted that President Trump was unfit to serve another term, and "To that end, we are firmly convinced that it is in the best interest of our nation that Vice President Joe Biden be elected as the next President of the United States, and we will vote for him."

+As of 2024, he chairs the board of trustees of Rand Corporation.